andrew786e/Close-Friends/README.md

 - 🎭 **Custom Status**: Set custom statuses for your profile.
 - 🌎 **Multi-language Support**: Expand accessibility with multiple languages.

-## Contributing
-We welcome contributions!
-To get started:
-- Fork the repository.
-- Create a new branch (`git checkout -b feature-name`).
-- Commit your changes (`git commit -m "Added new feature"`).
-- Push to your branch and open a Pull Request.

 ---
 📌 **Stay connected with your close friends, one message at a time!**